-Our microbome acts as a fist line of defense in a properly functioning immune system.
-Think of it like a force field that protects us form foreign pathogens that can invade our bodies and do detrimental harm.
+Our microbome acts as the first line of defense in a properly functioning immune system.
+Think of it like a force field that protects us from foreign pathogens that can invade our bodies and do detrimental harm.
 It is what lines our gut and allows good nutrients into our bloodstream and keeps unhealthy toxins out.
-When this good bacteria is in harmony with our bodies, we are healthier, stress effects us less, and able to process food without digestive side effects.
+When this good bacteria is in harmony with our bodies, we are healthier, stress affects us less, and able to process food without digestive side effects.
 Scientists are even realizing that this bacterium has a direct connection to our brain threw our enteric nervous system.

 So what can throw this microbiome out of balance?
-Lets go back a few decades and look out how bacterial infections used to be dealt with when we went to the doctor.
+Let's go back a few decades and look at how bacterial infections used to be dealt with when we went to the doctor.
 The doctor would take a specimen and run tests to find out what specific bad bacteria were causing the problem.
 Then they would give you an antibiotic that would kill the bad bacteria specifically.
 Flash-forward to today, and instead of taking the time to do a specimen culture, they prescribe a “broad spectrum” antibiotic in order to kill lots of different strains of bacteria including ones that make up the healthy microbiome.
-This causes a major imbalance in the bodies ability to digest food, protect from viruses and toxins, and also support a healthy gut brain balance.
-(Check out Natash Mcbride’s book “Gut and Psychology Syndrome”)
+This causes a major imbalance in the body's ability to digest food, protect from viruses and toxins, and also support a healthy gut-brain balance.
+(Check out Natasha Mcbride’s book “Gut and Psychology Syndrome”)

 Yogurt is the best probiotic.
 Yogurt does contain probiotics, especially greek yogurt.
 However, you would have to eat roughly 50 greek yogurts a day to get the daily recommended amount of probiotics.
 This can become extremely costly.
 Also, a lot of yogurts have hidden sugars and syrups.